ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 .. note::
    A read-only PAT is available for users who need only to download the package.
-It can be stored as an environment variable and be used as described in the code sample above.
+It can be stored as an environment variable and be used as described in the code example above.
    To get access to this PAT, email the PyAnsys Core team at `pyansys.core@ansys.com <pyansys.core@ansys.com>`.

 .. warning::